Fedora

 A fedora (/fəˈdɔrə/) is a hat with a soft brim and indented crown.
 It is typically creased lengthwise down the crown and "pinched" near the front on both sides.
 Fedoras can also be creased with teardrop crowns, diamond crowns, center dents, and others, and the positioning of pinches can vary.
 The typical crown height is 4.5 in.
 The term fedora was in use as early as 1891.
 Its popularity soared, and eventually it eclipsed the similar-looking homburg.
+Despite falling out of fashion with other formal men's hats during the 1960s, the hat has seen some resurgence during the 21st century amongst men and women alike, though its current use is generally less associated with formal dress.

 The fedora hat's brim is usually around 2.5 in wide, but can be wider, can be left raw-edged (left as cut), finished with a sewn overwelt or underwelt, or bound with a trim-ribbon.
-Stitched edge means that there is one or more rows of stitching radiating inward toward the crown.
-The Cavanagh edge is a welted edge with invisible stitching to hold it in place and is a very expensive treatment that can no longer be performed by modern hat factories.
+Stitched edge means that there are one or more rows of stitching radiating inward toward the crown.
+The Cavanagh edge is a welted edge with invisible stitching to hold it in place and is a very expensive treatment that requires a highly-skilled craftsman.
 Fedora hats are not to be confused with small brimmed hats called trilbies.

 Fedoras can be made of wool, cashmere, rabbit or beaver felt.
 These felts can also be blended to each other with mink or chinchilla and rarely with vicuña, guanaco, cervelt, or mohair.
-They can also be made of straw, cotton, waxed or oiled cotton, hemp, linen or leather.
+They can also be made of straw, cotton, waxed or oiled cotton, hemp, linen, or leather.

 A special variation is the rollable, foldaway or crushable fedora (rollable and crushable are not the same) with a certain or open crown (open-crown fedoras can be bashed and shaped in many variations).
-Special fedoras have a ventilated crown with grommets, mesh inlets or penetrations for a better air circulation.
-Fedoras can be lined or unlined and have a leather or cloth or ribbon sweatband.
+Special fedoras have a ventilated crown with grommets, mesh inlets, or other penetrations for a better air circulation.
+Fedoras can be lined or unlined and have a leather, cloth, or ribbon sweatband.
 Small feathers are sometimes added as decoration.
 Fedoras can be equipped with a chinstrap, but this is uncommon.

 History

 The term fedora was in use as early as 1891.
-Its popularity soared, and eventually it eclipsed the similar-looking homburg.
+As a homburg style in the shape of a Panama Hat, its popularity soared, and eventually it eclipsed the homburg.